 — Peter Drucker, consultant, educator and author.

-Keeping current and prospective customers up to date about changes is crucial.
+Additionally, keeping current and prospective customers up to date about changes is crucial.
 Are your deliveries slower than normal?
 Customers will understand, but you must be upfront about it – before the checkout stage if possible.
 If deliveries are running as usual, use that in your marketing.

 Most companies have added a ‘banner’ to their web pages which link to their policies on staying Covid-19 secure.
 It’s not just delivery times your customers want to know about – they also need reassurance that you’re doing everything you can to ensure your staff are following the current guidance.
 This will reduce the risk of viruses being spread through delivery of products and let them know you take their health and safety seriously.
 Let customers know how delivery will work too – this could be of concern for large products such as appliances.
 And don’t wait for customers to see your new approach on the website.
 Let them know on all your marketing channels from social media to e-newsletters.